-The living costs for a single person in Australia are \$19,830 per year.
-Any school-aged dependants accompanying overseas students to Australia will be required to pay full fees if they are enrolled in either a government or non-government school.
+\ The living costs for a single person in Australia are \$19,830 per year.
+Any school-aged dependants accompanying overseas students to Australia will be required to pay full fees if they are enrolled in either a for delivering high quality education.